Hermiedapwdrman/CH_Fishinator/firmware/esp_src/ReadMe_Components.md

-##Notes for adding external libraries as components to IDF config.
+###Notes for adding external libraries as components to IDF config.
 1. There are two ways to include external libraries (either headers or src) into your project
+    * The preferred method of including external projects is to include them as git submodules
-    * Make a symbolic link *ln -s* or copy the library to the components directory in the base project directory
+    * Otherwise a symbolic link *ln -s* or copy the library to the components directory in the base project directory
     * Utilize either EXTRA_COMPONENT_DIRS to link to the location of the library directory with the components.mk file

 1. Any external library with src files included in the components directory or as a sub directory in main must include a **components.mk** file